muminkurnaz/Cafe-Menu-Order-System-Tkinter/README.md

 ## About the Project
 This project is an application that provides multi-user login and facilitates order management for restaurants.
 Users gain a personalized and secure experience by logging in with their username and password.
 The application allows users to interact with tables, add or remove orders, and manage payments.

+### Folders
+`adisyon_app_code.py`: This file contains the code for the cafe order management system.
+`menu_code.py`: This file contains the code for creating the menu for the system.
+`Results` : This folder contains images and visual results related to the project, showcasing the functionality and output of the system.

 # Features

 ### User Login